Abandoned & Little-Known Airfields:

 Black Forest Gliderport, Black Forest, CO

-Black Forest Gliderport, as depicted on the December 1968 Denver Sectional Chart (courtesy of Richard Doehring).
+Black Forest Gliderport, as depicted on the June 1963 Denver Sectional Chart.

-as it was not yet depicted on the 1962 USGS topo map.
+as it was not yet depicted on the November 1960 Denver Sectional Chart nor on the 1962 USGS topo map.

-It depicted Black Forest as a private field with a 6,000' unpaved runway.
+It depicted Black Forest as having a 5,000' unpaved runway.

 The earliest topo map depiction which has been located of Black Forest Gliderport was on the 1969 USGS topo map,